Our Real Foodie Circus in Florida, and More about the Best Stainless Steel Electric Frying Pan!

 I love having an extra pan, because often my stove burners are full (since bone broth is usually bubbling on one of them), but even more, this pan is great because of its size.
 Instead of using two cast iron pans (I also love those, by the way) for something like pork chops or fried potatoes, I just use one.
-As you can see in the picture below, I can crank out grilled cheese for a crowd pretty quickly.
+As you can see in the picture here, I can crank out grilled cheese for a crowd pretty quickly.
 (Which was especially nice when I was doing day care.)
-Basically we pull this sucker out 4 or 5 times a week because using it is so convenient.
+Basically we pull this sucker out 4 or 5 times a week because using it is just so convenient.

 More you might like: